-- 1. At any time, the ORCF Directorleadership may initiate discussions with a Section 232 Lender regarding any concerns HUD has with respect to any of the Lender's actions or personnel, or any changes the Lender should make in using its Section 232 Program authority. - 2.
-If there are concerns about the Lender's underwriting, servicing and/or construction loan administration, the ORCF Director mayleadership may issue a letter of caution, or take certain actions listed below without limitation.
-A letter of caution may be issued for relatively minor violations which are of low severity that do not rise to the level of a Warning Letter and do not require the imposition of Lender sanctions or Targeted Enforcement Measures.
-Violations that may result in issuance of a letter of caution are usually due to the Lender's failure to comply with its administrative or reporting obligations to HUD or with Section 232 loan application processing requirements, which the letter will direct the Lender to address.
+- 1. At any time, the ORCF Director may initiate discussions with a Section 232 Lender regarding any concerns HUD has with respect to any of the Lender's actions or personnel, or any changes the Lender should make in using its Section 232 Program authority. - 2.
+If there are concerns about the Lender's underwriting and/or construction loan administration, the ORCF Director may take certain actions listed below without limitation.

-570 3. violations to the Office of the Inspector General.
-571 572 B. The ORCF Director Leadership may: 573 574 575 1.
-Issue a Warning Letter (see Section 2.1112 below) to the Section 232 Section Lender.
-576 576 577 578 579 2.
+3. Every ORCF employee must refer any possible instances of fraud or other criminal violations to the Office of the Inspector General.

+B. The ORCF Director may:

+- 1. Issue a Warning Letter (see Section 2.11 below) to the Section 232 Section Lender. - 2.
 Temporarily suspend a Section 232 Lender's approval status (see Section 2.12 below).
-(This action must be shall onlybe taken in conjunction coordination with steps 3, 4, 5 the Departmental Enforcement Center and/or 6 immediately below Mortgagee Review Board, as appropriate).
-581 582 583 584 3.
-Initiate the issuance of a Limited Denial of Participation (LDP) to an individual or firm involved in a "covered transaction" as defined in 2 CFR 180.220 and 2 CFR 2424.220.
-585 586 587 4.
-Make a referral to the Department's Mortgagee Review Board in accordance with procedures in Section 2.16 below.
-588 589 5.
-Make a referral to FHA's MACOD COB .
-590 591 592 6.
-Coordinate with FHA's MACOD COB on a Settlement Agreement.
-593 594 595 6. -7.
-For non-Lenders, those program participants who are not FHA-approved Mortgagees involved in the lending transaction, make a referral to the Departmental Enforcement Center (DEC) for appropriate action.
-596 597 7.
-8. Make a referral to the HUD Office of Inspector General (OIG).
-598 599 500 501 502 ferrals in Section 2.10 B above shall be in writing, and shall include an administrative d described in Section 2.13 below.
-2.1 Basis for Issuance of Warning Letter from the ORFC Director Leadership or Targeted Enforcement 503 504 505 506 507 constr HUD etion 232 Lender's improper, inaccurate or inadequate origination, underwriting, ruction loan administration, servicing, loss mitigation or asset management may lead to issuing a Warning Letter or other sanction.
-Offenses that may be the basis for a ing Letter include, but are not limited to:
+(This action must be taken in conjunction with steps 3, 4, 5 or 6 immediately below). - 3.
+Initiate the issuance of a Limited Denial of Participation (LDP) to an individual or firm involved in a "covered transaction" as defined in 2 CFR 180.220 and 2 CFR 2424.220. - 4.
+Make a referral to the Department's Mortgagee Review Board in accordance with procedures in Section 2.16 below. - 5.
+Make a referral to FHA's MACOD. - 6.
+For non-Lenders, those program participants who are not FHA-approved Mortgagees involved in the lending transaction, make a referral to the Departmental Enforcement Center (DEC) for appropriate action. - 7.
+Make a referral to the HUD Office of Inspector General (OIG). - C. All referrals in Section 2.10 B above shall be in writing, and shall include an administrative record described in Section 2.13 below.

+Basis for Issuance of Warning Letter from the ORFC Director
-1. Failure to provide required exhibits or, the submission of incomplete or inaccurate exhibits, or the inadequate disclosure of material facts affecting the loan application.

-- Although a Section 232 Lender will be permitted to correct minor errors or provide additional information, substantial inaccuracies or lack of significant information will result in the return of the application and retention of any fees collected.
-Moreover, even minor errors or the initial failure to provide full and complete information lead to loss of efficiency, avoidable delays and unnecessary use of staff time, and are thus significant. - 2.
-Preparation and submission of a Lender Narrative that is not supported by the appropriate documentation and analysis. - 3.
-Failure to notify the HUD processing office promptly of changes in the mortgage loan application for a Firm Commitment that has been submitted, such as changes in rents, numbers of units, unit configurations, or gross project area. - 4.
+- A. A Section 232 Lender's improper, inaccurate or inadequate origination, underwriting, construction loan administration, servicing, loss mitigation or asset management may lead to HUD issuing a Warning Letter or other sanction.
+Offenses that may be the basis for a Warning Letter include, but are not limited to: - Failure to provide required exhibits or the submission of incomplete or inaccurate exhibits.
+Although a Section 232 Lender will be permitted to correct minor errors or provide additional information, substantial inaccuracies or lack of significant information will result in the return of the application and retention of any fees collected.
+Moreover, even minor errors or the initial failure to provide full and complete information lead to loss of efficiency, avoidable delays and unnecessary use of staff time, and are thus significant.

+- 2. Preparation of a Lender Narrative that is not supported by the appropriate documentation and analysis. - 3.
+Failure to notify the HUD processing office promptly of changes in the mortgage loan application for a Firm Commitment that has been submitted, such as changes in rents, numbers of units or gross project area. - 4.
 Failure to meet Section 232 closing requirements or construction loan administration requirements. - 5.
-Failure to meet the Section 232 servicing, loss mitigation, or asset management requirements, including failure to proactively communicate to ORCF problems or issues at a project before those problems or issues become critical to the continuing financial viability of the project and its ability to continue paying debt service, per Asset Management, Section III, Chapter 3.10. - 6.
-Business practices that do not conform to those generally adoptedaccepted by prudent Lenders or those that are imposed by this Handbook, that show a lack of internal controls, or that do not conform with the approved Quality Control Plan.
+Failure to meet the Section 232 servicing, loss mitigation, or asset management requirements. - 6.
+Business practices that do not conform to those generally adopted by prudent Lenders.